Qwiso/SNHardcorePlus/README.md

 HealtKitRestoreAmount | 50.0 | 50hp returned per medical kit
-RawDamageMultiplier | 1.0 | 2.0 would cause all damage to double when applied to the player HealthMax | 100.0 | maximum health available to player FoodMax | 100.0 | maximum food value available to player WaterMax | 100.0 | maximum water value available to the player HealthRespawnRatio | 0.6 | sets health at 60% of HealthMax when you respawn FoodStart | 60.0 | the value of food you respawn with WaterStart | 40.0 | the value of water you respawn with
+RawDamageMultiplier | 1.0 | 2.0 would cause all damage to double when applied to the player HealthMax | 100.0 | maximum health available to player WaterMax | 100.0 | maximum water value available to the player FoodMax | 100.0 | maximum food value available to player FoodOverchargeMax | 150.0 | maximum value to which food can be overcharged HealthRespawnRatio | 0.6 | sets health at 60% of HealthMax when you respawn FoodStart | 60.0 | the value of food you respawn with WaterStart | 40.0 | the value of water you respawn with